Theatre Conservatory (Chicago College of Performing Arts)

-The Theatre Conservatory of Chicago College of Performing Arts is a theatre arts conservatory based in Chicago, Illinois at Roosevelt University.
+The Theatre Conservatory is a theater school at the Chicago College of Performing Arts at Roosevelt University in Chicago, Illinois, United States.

 The school offers Bachelor of Fine Arts degrees in acting, Musical Theatre, and Musical Theatre Dance Emphasis as well as a Masters of Fine Arts in Directing offered during the summer.
 The conservatory currently holds classes and productions out of two theatres, the O'Malley Theatre and the Miller Studio Theatre.
 Both of which can be found on the Roosevelt University campus.